renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 ### Point-of-Interest: Outside

-Characters who search outside the monastery—or score exceptional successes on Perception checks while approaching—may notice *bodies* frozen in the snow.
+Characters who search outside the monastery — or score exceptional successes on Perception checks while approaching — may notice *bodies* frozen in the snow.

 ### Point-of-Interest: The Ritual Space